Ron Hines DVM PhD

 Some might balk at paying exorbitantly high prices for what is essentially water and requiring your veterinarian’s permission to do so to boot.
 Besides, all cats are unique and your cat might prefer the flavored water mixture you make in the kitchen.

-If Oreo was still with me, I would begin with a slow-cooked meat broth, what I still prepare for my 14-year-old Labrador Retriever, Maxx – a pot of chicken quarters with much of the fat removed in a pot of water.
-Maxx’s kidneys are not what they once were.
+If Oreo was still with me, I would begin with a slow-cooked meat broth – what I still prepare for my 15-year-old Labrador Retriever, Maxx.
+A pot of boiled chicken quarters with much of the fat removed before cooking.
+Maxx’s kidneys and digestive tract are not what they once were and he is periodically a picky eater.
+After cooking I pick out and discard the bones and serve the chicken along with the broth or pour it on his dog food as a dressing.
 Not being a food chemist and being a vegetarian to boot I will refer you to this article about preserving maximum flavor and aroma.
-I strain out the meat, deboned it and serve it to Maxx later as a dressing on his dog food.

 Perhaps some liver broth or human-grade powdered liver for flavor.
 Discuss that with your cat.
 There is certain to be some trial and error similar to what Purina went through.
 When you have something to report, I will add it at the bottom of this article.